Email FacebookTwitterMenu burgerClose thin

 Making an Offer on a Plot of Land

 After you make your initial offer, don’t forget that you can negotiate the land price down.
-It’s best to come prepared with research and data, though, to back up whatever price you’re willing to pay.
-You can even ask the seller to pay some of your closing costs and include contingencies.
-These include a clause that states you can walk away from the deal if the land fails to pass inspection.
+It’s best to come prepared with research and data to back up whatever price you’re willing to pay.
+You can even ask the seller to pay some of your closing costs and include contingencies, such as a clause that states you can walk away from the deal if the land fails to pass inspection, for instance.

 Completing Your Land Purchase Agreement

 Buying a piece of land isn’t simple.
-It’s important to do your due diligence and check with specialists and experts.
+It’s important to do your due diligence and check with specialists and experts prior to making your purchase.
 This is to ensure you’re complying with local zoning regulations and real estate laws.
-Complete all of the necessary steps and you can buy the land you need for the home you’ve always wanted.
+But going through all of the necessary steps may be worth it if it means you can buy the land you need for the home you’ve always wanted.

 Real Estate Tips